Saumya1404/ClaraAi-Assignment/README.md

 - **Account matching heuristic**: Pipeline B identifies the account by asking the LLM to extract the company name from the onboarding transcript, then matches it to existing v1 output by `account_id`.
 If the company name is phrased differently across calls, the match may fail
 - **LLM extraction accuracy**: Gemini Flash occasionally misses or misinterprets fields from noisy transcripts; `validation_flags.json` helps catch these gaps
 - **Windows Docker file events**: Docker bind mounts on Windows don't forward native filesystem events.
 Polling mode is enabled as a workaround, which adds a small delay before trigger fires
-- **No persistent task tracker**: Task entries are written as flat JSON files — no Asana/Jira integration
+- **Lightweight task tracking**: Task artifacts are stored as flat JSON files for a reproducible zero-cost workflow, rather than being synced to a collaborative task platform

 ## What I Would Improve With Production Access